-- -noconfig suppresses running the configuration assistants during installation, and a software-only installation is performed instead. - responsefilename is the full path and file name of the installation response file that you configured. - 5.
-When the installation completes, log in as the root user and run the root.sh script:
+- -noconfig suppresses running the configuration assistants during installation, and a software-only installation is performed instead. - response filename is the full path and file name of the installation response file that you configured. - When the installation completes, log in as the root user and run the root.sh script:

 '''

-$ su - root
+$ sudo sh

 password:

 /oracle_home_path/root.sh

 '''